Goran Čaušić: Return to Red Star Belgrade

 On 31 August 2018, he returned to Red Star Belgrade.
-On September 15, 2018, in his first upon returning to Red Star, he scored a goal in a 6-0 home victory against Radnik Surdulica.
+On 15 September 2018, in his first upon returning to Red Star, he scored a goal in a 6–0 home victory against Radnik Surdulica.

 Return to Arsenal Tula

-On 7 July 2019, he returned to FC Arsenal Tula, signing a long-term contract.
+On 7 July 2019, Čaušić returned to Arsenal Tula, signing a long-term contract.

 Buriram United

 On 19 June 2022, Thailand club Buriram United announced the signing of Goran Čaušić.

 International career

 Čaušić represented his country at the 2011 UEFA European Under-19 Championship and the 2015 UEFA European Under-21 Championship.